 - Are excise duties applied at EU or at national level?

 - How is VAT charged in the EU?

 - How can I get approval to export fish to the EU?

 - Does food exported to the EU have to come from an EU-authorised establishment?

-- What is My Trade Assistant for Services and Investment?
+- Do I have to pay to use My Trade Assistant for Services and Investment?

 - In which languages in My Trade Assistant for Services and Investment available?